FastNetMon ssh shell

-Such approach offers better security as it provides access only for FastNetMon specific configuration options and does not provide access to filesystem at all.
+Such an approach offers better security as it provides access only for FastNetMon specific configuration options and does not provide access to filesystem at all.

-FastNetMon ssh shell does not use Linux access control and you can control it completely independent way.
+FastNetMon SSH shell does not use Linux access control, and you can control it completely independent way.

-To enable this capability please use at least version 2.0.351.
+To enable this capability, please use at least version 2.0.351.

 sudo vim /lib/systemd/system/fastnetmon_ssh_shell.service